NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor-ontap-services/README.md

 - Create an EventBridge Schedule to trigger the Lambda function.
 By default, it will trigger it to run every 15 minutes, although there is a parameter that will allow you to set it to whatever interval you want.
 - Optionally create a CloudWatch alarm that will alert you if the Lambda function fails.
+    - Create a Lambda function to send the CloudWatch alarm alert to an SNS topic.
+This is done so the SNS topic can be in aother region since CloudWatch doesn't support doing that natively.
 - Optionally create a VPC Endpoints for the SNS, Secrets Manager, CloudWatch and/or S3 AWS services.

 To install the program using the CloudFormation template, you will need to do the following: